listenToRipley/vue/Notes/Binding.md

 ## v-bind

 `:` used before attributes to bind data to a specific variable.
+Using `:` omitting v-bind is the shorthand.

 ## Class Binding